Even experienced globetrotters can learn new tips for travelling in Africa. Our well-travelled CEO and founder, Kristine Pearson offers up her advice.

 These are some of my best recommendations for the first-time visitor or seasoned traveller to Africa.
 And as they say in Kenya – safari njema – have good journey.

-Learn a few words in the language(s) of the people you’ll be meeting.
-Then learn the correct pronunciation.
-And also learn how to pronounce correctly the names of people you’ll be meeting with.
+Make an effort to learn a few words in the language(s) of the people you’ll be meeting.
+Then learn the correct pronunciation, especially people’s names.
 Some African names can be tricky, especially if you’re not African.